Visit Us

 Fees can be paid at the entrance fee kiosk located near the entry to the Norm Dicks Visitor Center.
 Please use the blue envelopes to insert cash or check into the metal canister.
 We advise visitors to keep the tear-off receipt and/or pass with you while on the trails.

-We accept and sell the America the Beautiful passes that provide free entrance to the refuge.
+We accept and sell the America the Beautiful passes that provide free entrance to the refuge and all other federal lands.
 All of these passes will admit the pass holder and 3 additional adults.
 Children under 16 enter free.
 These include:

 • America the Beautiful Annual Pass: $80.00